Grazing Contracts for Livestock

 Once the perimeter fence is in place, simple interior fences can be built by using a single or double strand of electrified high-tensile wire.
 Some farms make extensive use of polywire and poly-tapes to subdivide larger pastures.
 In fact, portable electric fence cable is becoming more popular, especially in the western states.
 It’s more conductive than poly and is three-and-a-half times as strong.
 Electric fencing makes it easier to control pasture use and stocking rates and get the most from your forage.
 Younger animals will typically respect a single wire if they are properly trained, but a double wire may be required to ensure that a few young animals don’t graze ahead of the others.
 On smaller farms with mature cows and dairy heifers, a single wire can work well.
 For larger spreads, such as range situations in the West, a single wire may not work due to the amount of labor required for upkeep.

 If you are going to use electric fences and the animals you are grazing have not experienced them before, a training pen might be necessary.
 A training pen, adequately sized for the animals to roam and rest, can have multiple strands of electrified fence — typically made very hot (highly charged) because of the proximity to the barn where the fence energizer is housed.
 Animals stay in the training pen for as long as needed to become accustomed to the folks working on the farm, to receive daily inspections for health and condition, and to learn to respect the fences.
-For more information on fencing, see the ATTRA publication Paddock Design, Fencing, and Water Systems for Controlled Grazing.
+For more information on fencing, see the ATTRA publication Paddock Design, Fencing, Water Systems, and Livestock Movement Strategies for Multi-Paddock Grazing.

 Water is the most important nutrient and must be in ample supply at all times, or productivity will decline.
 In fact, cattle require twice as much water when the temperature goes from 70 to 90°F. Behavioral studies show that when cows travel more than ¼ mile to water, pasture utilization and time spent grazing decreases.
 Pasture utilization will suffer because cattle will graze the part of the pasture closest to the water supply or transit lane, while other portions of the pasture go untouched.
 Overall grazing time will decline if animals have to spend too much of their time walking to and from water points.
 If water is readily accessible (usually within 300 feet), animals will travel individually to it as needed.
 If water is not readily accessible, the entire herd will travel together seeking water.
 This behavior has an impact on how well pastures are used and how much time cattle spend grazing.
 Make sure that your pastures have plenty of water sources available.
 Also, have a backup plan, just in case you lose electricity for extended periods or suffer a pump failure.